Clarifai/docs/docs/api-guide/concepts/languages.md

 </Tabs>

-## Update a language translation for a concept
+## Update a Language Translation for a Concept

-To update a langauge translation for a concept you can PATCH that language translation.
+Below is an example of how to update a language translation for a concept by PATCHing that language translation.

+Note that the initialization code used here is outlined in detail on the [client installation page.](../api-overview/api-clients#client-installation-instructions)

 <Tabs>
 <TabItem value="grpc_java" label="gRPC Java">